 Through the years, VDRs have become so common in the investment industry that some investors omit to search for better solutions to access and use the managers´ data.
 Managers, on the other side, feel comfortable with that way of sharing data, and consider it as a good practice.

-However, due to the combination of the asset owners´ increased need to optimize their time, to access more granular data, to have a high level of the due diligence process transparency, and the appearance of new technologies, we will definitely see a decrease in the usage of VDRs.
+However, due to the combination of the asset owners´ increased need to optimize their time, to access more granular data, to have a high level of the due diligence process transparency, and the appearance of new technologies, we will definitely see an increase usage of other tools.

 Interested in how Diligend can help you improve the efficiency and accuracy of your due diligence processes?
 Contact us on email email@example.com or via our contact form, and ask us whatever you´d like to know about our investment and operational due diligence solution.